MayeHunt/VivyGAN_API/README.md

 # VivyGAN API

+### This application is intended to be deployed on a Linux VM, as such you may encounter issues running it on Windows.
+If using Windows 10 or 11, consider setting up [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and installing it there.

 This project should be used in conjunction with the [VivyGAN Front-End](https://github.com/MayeHunt/VivyGAN_Front).

 API endpoints for the VivyGAN Front-End.